ElectricRCAircraftGuy/eRCaGuy_dotfiles/arduino/README.md

 ## 6. See also

 1. Where I first posted this in my [eRCaGuy_dotfiles](https://github.com/ElectricRCAircraftGuy/eRCaGuy_dotfiles) repo: [arduino/README.md](https://github.com/ElectricRCAircraftGuy/eRCaGuy_dotfiles/tree/master/arduino).
-1. My corresponding answer on Unix & Linux Stack Exchange: [Unable to use USB dongle based on USB-serial converter chip](https://unix.stackexchange.com/q/670636/114401)
+1. My corresponding answer on Unix & Linux Stack Exchange: [Unable to use USB dongle based on USB-serial converter chip](https://unix.stackexchange.com/a/797940/114401)

+## 7. Going further

+The lead maintainer of `brltty` [says here](https://github.com/arduino/arduino-ide/issues/1788#issuecomment-1366065819) that the problem is mitigated in `brltty --version` 6.5 and later.
+My version that ships with Ubuntu 22.04 is 6.4.

 ---